riccardove/easyjasub/README.txt

 - https://github.com/JDaren/subtitleConverter is used to read the text subtitles
 - https://github.com/mjuhasz/BDSup2Sub is necessary to convert the resulting BDN XML subtitle file
 - http://rendersnake.org is used to produce HTML files
+- http://code.google.com/p/wkhtmltopdf/ wkhtmltoimage is used to create the pictures from HTML files, you need to install it separately
-- http://code.google.com/p/wkhtmltopdf/ is used to create the pictures from HTML files
+- http://code.google.com/p/java-html2image/ html2image is used to create the pictures from HTML files alternatively to wkhtmltoimage
-- http://sourceforge.jp/projects/chasen-legacy/ ChaSen is used by Kanji Converter
+- http://sourceforge.jp/projects/chasen-legacy/ ChaSen is used by the online Kanji Converter
+- http://home.ccil.org/~cowan/XML/tagsoup/ TagSoup is used to parse the online Kanji Converter HTML
+- http://code.google.com/p/kurikosu/ Kurikosu is used for Katakana/Hiragana/Romaji conversions